richterdennis/SuperLearn/README.md

 # SuperLearn
-This is the fontend part from a very nice project called SuperLearn
+This is the frontend part from a very nice project called SuperLearn